Reverse Mortgage Financial Assessment 2026 — HUD Income, Credit & LESA Guide

 When you apply for a reverse mortgage, the person reviewing your application (called an underwriter) has an important job: they need to ensure you can comfortably pay your property taxes and home insurance.
 This is a big part of what they look for, as instructed by HUD (the U.S. Department of Housing and Urban Development), which oversees these loans.

-Why Paying Taxes and Insurance Matters: The underwriter needs to check that you can keep up with these payments.
+Why Paying Taxes and Insurance Matters: The underwriter needs to verify that you can afford these payments.
 Why?
-Because being able to pay your property taxes and home insurance is a requirement when you have a reverse mortgage.
+Being able to pay your property taxes and home insurance is a requirement when you have a reverse mortgage.
 If you can’t keep up with these costs, it could cause the loan servicer to call your loan due and payable within the loan maturity event agreement.

 What This Means for You: When applying for a reverse mortgage, the underwriter will examine your residual income.
-They want to make sure that, along with enjoying the benefits of the loan, you’re also in an excellent position to pay your property taxes and home insurance without any stress.
+They want to ensure that, in addition to enjoying the benefits of the loan, you’re also well-positioned to pay your property taxes and home insurance without any stress.
 This helps everyone involved – it keeps you secure in your home and ensures that the reverse mortgage works as it should.

 Extenuating Circumstances to Financial Assessment